What is Abbreviation for A system to ask for not only the 4 aces, but the trump king as well Roman Keycard Blackwood RKC and why use it?

 5 = 2 of 5 "aces" (with trump queen)

 Why the "quote" marks?
-Therein lies the essence of "keycards."
-Instead of "aces," RKC is used to ask about keycards.
+Remember that instead of "aces," Abbreviation for A system to ask for not only the 4 aces, but the trump king as well Roman Keycard Blackwood RKC is used to ask about keycards.
 What are keycards?
 The 4 aces and the trump king.
 So, there are 5 "key cards."
 What is the trump king?
 There will always be a "trump king."
 Common practice is to assume the trump suit is the suit the partnership first agreed on (bid and raised).
 If no suit was agreed, it is assumed to be the last-bid suit.
 (There are several variations and trouble areas, but usually there is no problem knowing which suit contains the trump king.)

 So, after 1-3-4NT, the responder with each hand below would use the chart above to make the response shown: